-Chicken Sugo is not complicated because everything goes in one pot.
-The lovely fragrance of the tomatoes combined with the chicken will fill your home in remarkable harmony.
-I like to make fresh pasta to go with the sauce, but store bought egg noodles will do the trick too.
-If you are stretched for time – you can make this ahead and refrigerate it for a few days or freeze it, up to one month.
+I think you’ll love the aroma of the tomatoes combined with the chicken wafting around your home in remarkable harmony – it will really start to make you hungry.
+Sometimes it’s fun to make fresh pasta to eat with the sauce, but store bought egg noodles will do the trick.
+If you are stretched for time – you can make this ahead and refrigerate it for a few days or freeze it up to one month.

 4 boneless skinless chicken thighs